dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 A UserForm may contain vertical and horizontal grid lines, which help align the

 controls you add.
 When you add or move a control, it  snaps to the grid.
-If you don’t like this feature, you can turn off the grids by following these steps:
+If you don't like this feature, you can turn off the grids by following these steps:

 1. Choose Tools  ➪ Options in the VBE.